 The Jonsson Cancer Center received the Comprehensive Cancer Center designation in 1976.
-The National Cancer Institute has only given 47 facilities this designation, and earning it requires high standards and excellence in research, cancer prevention, patient care, and education.
+The National Cancer Institute has only given forty-seven facilities this designation.
+Earning it requires high standards and excellence in research, cancer prevention, patient care, and education.
 The designation tells patients that they can expect excellent and innovative care and treatment.

 Dr. Robert Cameron

 Patients at the Jonsson Comprehensive Cancer Center benefit from several experts and specialists.
 This includes the guidance of one of the world’s leading experts in mesothelioma, Dr. Robert Cameron.

 He holds important jobs at the Pacific Mesothelioma Center and UCLA, including chairman of the Jonsson Comprehensive Cancer Center.

 He is a thoracic surgeon specializing in mesothelioma.
 In addition to treating patients, he has been instrumental in developing the pleurectomy/decortication procedure, a lung-sparing surgical treatment for mesothelioma patients.

 Lung Cancer Program at Jonsson Comprehensive Cancer Center